-reliability and operating efficiency (including reliability of the production systems, i.e. FPSO, subsea and wells) (risk #2)

-3. Operational risk: Delayed delivery of further growth projects considerina mainly Katlan in Israel (risk #3)

-the timeline for various projects coming onstream:

-- Katlan Area Development on going, assuming Athena & Zeus will commence production in H1 2027, with Hera & Apollo following in H2 2028. - Epsilon development restarts in H2 2027, following Katlan development, assuming first oil in H2 2029.

-production across all assets compared to the base case, to capture any reduction in FPSO uptime or delay in Katlan / Epsilon development.

-4. Strategic risk: Insufficient commercial discoveries and reserves replacement (risk #4)

-The group has a reserve life for more than 25 years on a 2P basis and has taken significant steps to further expand and diversify.

-No sensitivity analysis or stress testing has been the limited assessment period of 5 years, compared to the 25-year reserve life.

-5. Financial risk: Insufficient Liquidity and Funding Capacity considering also macroeconomics (risk #5)

-The Group has sufficient financial resources to continue in operation for the Assessment Period with additional sensitivities incorporated to ensure ongoing continuity.

-- The financial assumptions for the assessment period are based on recent market data and forward curves, with Oil price assumptions at \$75/bbl for 2025 -2027, reducing to \$70/bbl for 2028 onwards. - Regarding the company's financial instruments and exposure to interest rate risks: The \$2.65 billion of bonds at Energean Israel level and \$450m of Bonds at Energean plc carry a fixed coupon, indicating no exposure to interest rate fluctuations.
+reliability and operating efficiency (including reliability of the production systems, i.e. FPSO, subsea and wells) (risk #2) 3.
+Operational risk: Delayed delivery of further growth projects considering mainly Katlan in Israel (risk #3) the timeline for various projects coming onstream: Katlan Area Development on going, assuming Athena &amp; Zeus will commence production in H1 2027, with Hera &amp; Apollo following in H2 2028.
+Epsilon development restarts in H2 2027, following Katlan development, assuming first oil in H2 2029. production across all assets compared to the base case, to capture any reduction in FPSO uptime or delay in Katlan / Epsilon development.
+4. Strategic risk: Insufficient commercial discoveries and reserves replacement (risk #4) The group has a reserve life for more than 25 years on a 2P basis and has taken significant steps to further expand and diversify.
+No sensitivity analysis stress testing has beer conducted for this risk the limited assessment period of 5 years, comp to the 25-year reserve l 5.
+Financial risk: Insufficient Liquidity and Funding Capacity considering also macroeconomics (risk #5) The Group has sufficient financial resources to continue in operation for the Assessment Period with additional sensitivities incorporated to ensure ongoing continuity.
+The financial assumptions for the assessment period are based on recent market data and forward curves, with Oil price assumptions at \$75/bbl for 2025 -2027, reducing to \$70/bbl for 2028 onwards.
+Regarding the company's financial instruments and exposure to interest rate risks: The \$2.65 billion of bonds at Energean Israel level and \$450m of Bonds at Energean plc carry a fixed coupon, indicating no exposure to interest rate fluctuations.
 However, the €100 million Greek State-backed loan is subject to variations in EURIBOR rates.
 Additionally, any utilisation of the Revolving Credit Facility (RCF) will be exposed to shifts in the SOFR (Secured Overnight Financing Rate).
-Finally, the new Israeli Ioan with Leumi Bank is exposed to SOFR for the USD part and to Israeli interest rate for the ILS part.
-A projected SOFR rate of 4.0% is assumed for 2025, decreasing to 3.9% in 2026 & 2027, and settling at 4% from 2028 onwards. - A refinance plan is in place for the third tranche of bonds due in March 2028. - There are no plans to refinance the other bonds maturing within the assessment period.
+Finally, the new Israeli loan with Leumi Bank is exposed to SOFR for the USD part and to Israeli interest rate of 4.0% is assumed for 2025, decreasing to 3.9% in 2026 &amp; 2027, and settling at 4% from 2028 onwards.
+A refinance plan is in place for the third tranche of bonds due in March 2028.
+There are no plans to refinance the other bonds maturing within the assessment period.
+The RWC scenario includes adjustments to financial and operational parameters to assess the resilience of the Group's liquidity under varying conditions and assumptions: (i) a \$10/ bbl decrease in future oil prices to test the impact of adverse market conditions on revenue; (ii) an increase in interest rates by +50 basis points has been assumed to evaluate the effect of rising borrowing costs on financial expenses; (iii) a -10% reduction in production in all fields; and (iv) a delay in the sale of Italy, Egypt & Croatia.
+The management also secures liquidity in the event of the cessation of the sale process for the Italy, Egypt, and Croatia operations, ensuring the continuation of normal business operations within the Group.
+The outlined sensitivity scenarios were assessed for their impact on financial covenants.
+Despite potential challenges, no breaches were noted during the assessment period.